MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 Performance testing can be a huge --waste-- sink of time.
 We're looking for strategies to iterate quickly, without building elaborate written test plans.
 P.s. don't google 'Performance test plan'.

-We need a clear question or vision:
+Agile performance testing needs a single iteration-sized question or vision:

-  - *How can I make this use case faster?*
+  - *How can I make this use case faster?
+In 2 weeks.*

-  - *I want each server to serve 1000 requests/second, without crashing or serving errors.*
+  - *I want each server to serve 1000 requests/second, without crashing or serving errors.
+In 2 weeks.*

   - *We have a marketing event.
-The web applicaton needs to serve 70,000 requests/second.*
+The web applicaton needs to serve 70,000 requests/second.
+In 2 weeks.*

 Once you have that, you'll have clear goals to iterate towards, and cut through lots of unnecessary effort.

 # Server Under Test

 Enough Preamble.
 We need an API to test.
 Because we'll be here awhile, let's look at some kittens.

 ## Application API